TBernard97/Make-Railroads-Great-Again/README.md

 It is a VERY good idea to sanity check your SQL queries with QGIS.
 The nearest track example image shows the use of QGIS to confirm that a parcel is actually close to a railroad track.
 Sanity check a shows how print statements can be used to ensure that data is being queried as expected.
 Sanity check b shows the number of rows that have a geometry.
 This is useful for making sure that each distance is calculated.
 Sanity check c shows that the number of rows are equal.

 # Data sample and full
 Finalized data added to parcel table is included along with a small 100 row sample.
+You can simply import the data_full.csv if you don't want to develop the column on your own.

 # To Do
 - Add a video (too lazy to do this right now)
 - Add images to README (I literally built a script called lazy-scan...)
+- ~~Regression~~ - DONE!
+- Effing reporting (Not fun...)

 # Contributing
 I like pull requests.
 Let's make railroad GIS great again.